|About the CQD|

 Walter P. Murphy Professor and Director Center for Quantum Devices,

-Department of Electrical Engineering and Computer Science, Northwestern University
+Department of Electrical and Computer Engineering, Northwestern University

 - 1980 Docteur d'etat es Sciences Physiques, Universite de Paris, France